gesiscss/WebBot-tutorials/README.md

 ### Install the package with pip

-If you want to use the WebBotParser over multiple projects/directories, you can also install it as a python package.
+If you want to use the WebBotParser over multiple projects/directories, you can also install it as a Python package.
 Clone this repository, navigate to the folder, and run
 ```
 pip install -e .
 ```